Here's a scheme that could work great for Dynamic DNS and that do not need any central servers:

 The IP data in the DHT is not encrypted, just signed with the private key.

+Multiple IP's can be stored in the DHT, each IP can be tagged with a name.
+IPs can also be grouped.
+This allows you to easily give the public access to several different services and servers with one fingerprint, as well as letting admins managing servers with only one password to connect to them all.
 I would recommend using this in combination with TCPCrypt for additional security to prevent MitM attacks once you've got the correct IP.
 The server's public key (that the user already have) is used to authenticate the connection.
 This means that the user only has to know one thing (the fingerprint) to establish a secure connection.
 Either computer could switch IP at any time, move whenever it's he owner feels like it or the computers could even be replaced - but as long as the server admin keeps the pass secret and the user has the right fingerprint, they are both safe and can connect securely in seconds, anytime.

 I think this can be very secure.
 I also think that the fingerprints has to be "visualized" someway when used to let the general public connect to your server.
 The client program should always compute a visualization that's unique for each string, but without randomization so that each fingerprint always has the same one.
 This makes it very easy for the user to be assured that he's entered the right fingerprint.